waggle-sensor/sage-website/docs/reference-guides/dev-quick-reference.md

 :::

 1. Then to test execute the command `sudo pluginctl build .`.
 This will output the plugin-image registry address at the end of the build.
 Example: `10.31.81.1:5000/local/my-plugin-name`
-4. To run the plugin without input argument, use `sudo pluginctl run -n <some-unique-name> <1x.xx.xx.x:5000/local/my-plugin-name>`
+4. To run the plugin without input argument, use `sudo pluginctl deploy -n <some-unique-name> <10.31.81.1:5000/local/my-plugin-name>`
-5. Execute the command with input arguments. `sudo pluginctl run -n <some-unique-name> <1x.xx.xx.x:5000/local/my-plugin-name> -- -i top_camera`.
+5. Execute the command with input arguments. `sudo pluginctl deploy -n <some-unique-name> <10.31.81.1:5000/local/my-plugin-name> -- -i top_camera`.
-7. IF you need GPU, use the selector `sudo pluginctl run -n <some-unique-name> <1x.xx.xx.x:5000/local/my-plugin-name> -- -i top_camera`.
+7. If you need GPU, use the selector `sudo pluginctl deploy -n <some-unique-name> <10.31.81.1:5000/local/my-plugin-name> -- -i top_camera`.
 8. :exclamation: `--` is a separator.
 After the `--` all arguments are for your entrypoint i.e. app.py.
 9. To check running plugins, execute `sudo pluginctl ps`.
 10. To stop the plugin, execute `sudo pluginctl rm cloud-motion`.